3 Challenges of Managing Remote Teams (And How to Overcome Them)

 Making an effort to create activities and causes that will interest remote software engineers in taking part can be incredibly beneficial in the long run, not only increasing productivity but also lifting the team’s morale and creating real momentum.

 Managing a remote team can be challenging.
 New systems and workflows need time to implement, so you'll need to be prepared for that.
 Even if you have created a plan on how to manage a remote team, there may still be challenges in the beginning.
 Being open to changes, constructive criticism, and trusting your team can help you find the optimal solution as well as the best way to manage it.
-You can read more about the seven problems of remote management here.

 Creating trust between managers and remote teams can be much harder, given that in-person meetings aren't possible.
 Just as you need to trust the team, the team needs trust you and know that they can always come to you if there are obstacles.